hercychang/prep-step-1/part1-data_types/primitive_data_types.md

 an _empty string_ (a string of length zero).
 Remember to wrap strings in quotation marks.
 Otherwise Ruby will interpret the code as having special significance.

-**Symbols:** A symbol is somewhat like a string, except that it's immutable, meaning that it cannot change after it's been created.
-Symbols are also stored as unique objects in memory.
-A symbol is typically denoted by an alphabetic sequence preceded by a colon that uses underscores (`_`) instead of whitespace. `:sym` and `:im_a_symbol` are symbols. `:1` and `:i'm_a_symbol` are not.
-Of the primitive data types, you'll use symbols the least.

 **Booleans:** There are only two boolean values: `true` and `false`.
 Booleans provide the core logic of computer programs. `4 > 5` is `false`, and `3.odd?` is `true`.
 Note that booleans are case sensitive. `true` is a boolean, `True` is not.
 And